Sriwijaya Journal of Otorhinolaryngology

 Abstract

-Introduction: Surgical interventions during pregnancy present a complex clinical dichotomy requiring the balance of maternal physiological stability with fetal safety.
-Trauma necessitating ear reconstruction typically requires general anesthesia, which carries elevated risks of difficult airway management, aspiration, and potential neurotoxicity in the developing fetus.
-The "Ring Block" technique offers a regional alternative, yet evidence regarding its safety profile specifically in second-trimester trauma remains limited.
-Case presentation: We present the case of a 41-year-old multigravida at 14 weeks of gestation (ASA II) presenting with a complex traumatic laceration of the right auricle following a motor vehicle accident.
-Given the patient’s advanced maternal age and the risks associated with general anesthesia, including hemodynamic fluctuation and teratogenicity concerns, an awake ear reconstruction was planned.
-We utilized a landmark-based Ear Ring Block using 12 mL of 2% Lidocaine.
-The procedure achieved complete surgical anesthesia with a V-pattern and inverted V-pattern injection trajectory.
+Background: Surgical interventions during pregnancy require balancing maternal physiological stability with fetal safety.
+Trauma necessitating ear reconstruction typically requires general anesthesia, which carries elevated risks of difficult airway management, aspiration, and fetal neurotoxicity.
+The “Ring Block” offers a regional alternative, yet evidence on its safety in second-trimester trauma remains limited.
+Objective: To evaluate the safety, hemodynamic stability, and surgical efficacy of a landmark-based Ear Ring Block as an alternative to general anesthesia for extensive auricular trauma reconstruction in a high-risk, second-trimester parturient.
+Case presentation: We present a 41-year-old multigravida at 14 weeks of gestation (ASA II) with a complex traumatic laceration of the right auricle following a motor vehicle accident.
+Owing to her advanced maternal age and the risks of general anesthesia, an awake ear reconstruction was planned using a landmark-based Ear Ring Block with 12 mL of 2% Lidocaine.
+Complete surgical anesthesia was achieved with a V-pattern and inverted V-pattern injection trajectory.
 Intraoperative monitoring revealed hemodynamic stability with no fluctuations in mean arterial pressure or fetal heart rate abnormalities.
 The patient reported a visual analog scale score of zero intraoperatively and was discharged 12 hours after surgery without complications.
 Conclusion: The Ear Ring Block represents a superior anesthetic modality for auricular trauma in pregnant patients.
 It effectively mitigates the physiological risks of general anesthesia while providing profound analgesia and hemodynamic stability.
 This technique should be considered a primary anesthetic strategy for auricular reconstruction in the obstetric population.

 Copyrights © 2025